How Much Money Does Disney World Make A Day?

 The famous gold Citizens Clock on Main Street in Magic Kingdom at Walt Disney World Resort.

-The following will give you a good idea of how much the company makes, where that money is coming from, and how it’s spent!
-Keep in mind that although Disney’s financial information is reported for its shareholders, the specifics on exactly where the cash is coming from isn’t always perfectly clear.
+The following will give you a good idea of how much the company makes, where that money comes from, and how it’s spent!
+Remember that although Disney’s financial information is reported for its shareholders, the specifics on where the cash comes from aren’t always perfectly clear.

 We’ll be using that public earnings information, along with some of our insider knowledge, so show you just how Disney World makes money.

 Keep in mind that Disney took a significant hit to its attendance and profits due to the global pandemic in 2020.
-Though Walt Disney World parks were only closed for 4 months (with Disneyland in California and other parks around the world including Shanghai, Tokyo, Hong Kong, and Paris spending more time closed), guests were still concerned for their health while visiting a major theme park.
+Walt Disney World parks were only closed for four months (with Disneyland Resort in California and other parks worldwide, including Shanghai, Tokyo, Hong Kong Disneyland, and Disneyland Paris, spending more time closed).

 Disney’s parks strategy in the past was to bring in as many guests as possible to enjoy the resorts.
-In its 4th quarter revenue in 2019, right before the pandemic, the parks segment of the company brought in $6.6 billion, with operating costs of about $1.3 billion.
-Disney cruise line earnings are rolled into the overall revenue numbers with Disney Parks.
+In its 4th quarter revenue in 2019, right before the pandemic, the company’s parks segment brought in $6.6 billion, with operating costs of about $1.3 billion.
+Disney cruise line earnings are rolled into the overall revenue numbers with Disney Parks

 Currently, Disney is focused on maximizing the spending of each visitor to the resorts instead of maximizing total guests.
 In the most recent quarterly earning report, Disney posted revenues of $7.4 billion, with operating costs of $2.1 billion, effectively accomplishing their strategy.